Tariffs — An Explainer

 What’s the latest on Trump’s trade war?

-Since taking office, President Trump has threatened, imposed, rolled back, reinstated, and delayed a confusing and chaotic array of tariffs against every nation in the world, including our largest trading partners.
+Since taking office, President Trump has threatened, imposed, rolled back, reinstated, and delayed a confusing and chaotic array of tariffs against almost every nation in the world, including our largest trading partners.
 Trump claimed emergency powers to enact these tariffs unilaterally by executive order, but his claim of a worldwide “economic emergency” lacks factual support.
 The US economy was not in crisis before Trump’s trade war began, and global trade imbalances do not meet traditional definitions of a national emergency.
-Some are warning the upheaval could lead to a global recession.
+The upheaval has raised serious alarms about a global economic downturn and increased inflation.
 While Congress has the power to roll back or adjust Trump’s tariffs, House Republicans recently removed that ability.
 New legislation is required to restore it.

 Recently imposed and in effect